 - There is no “If only…” (Bargaining) – “If only I had sold more, then…”; “If only Kelley were was my boss, then…” Unless you are Superman, you will not be going back in time.
 Don’t waste time trying to figure out the different ways your career could have turned out.
 Be honest with yourself.
 If there are skills you are lacking, decide how you are going to bridge that gap.
 If you need to take some classes at a community college or online, sign up.
 This is not the end; it’s only the beginning.

 - It Was Only a Job (Depression) – I know you loved your job, and you probably had great relationships with the people you worked with.
 However, it was only a job.
 Things might (will) suck for a while, but they will get better.
 When I lost my last job, I immediately remembered I had options: I could start my own business.
 Conversely, sadness would never change anything.

 - Move On!
 (Acceptance) – This is the scariest and most exciting part of the job change.
 When I lost my job, I immediately realized I needed health insurance, life insurance, an income and a way to pay my bills.
 The next thing I thought: I am free!
-I can work whatever job I want.
-I can spend more time teaching my kids.
-I can study, learn and work in whatever field I want.
-When my salary was $75,000 per year, I knew I could never spend $76,000 per year because I wouldn’t have it.
-Now my income is limitless.
+I can work whatever job I want, and spend more time teaching my kids.
+I am free to study, learn and work in whatever field I choose.
+When my salary was $75,000 per year, I knew I could never spend $75,001 per year because I wouldn’t have it.
+Now my income is limitless!

 Walt Disney was once fired by the Kansas City Star because he “lacked imagination and had no good ideas.”
 Oprah Winfrey lost her job as an evening news reporter when the producer told her she was “unfit for television news.”
 Mark Cuban (Dallas Mavericks, Shark Tank) was fired by a small computer company.
 Even if you don’t start your own company, know that getting fired is never the end.
 It is only the beginning.